Shattered assumptions theory: Evidence

 Literature supports the hypothesis that those with religious beliefs use them as cognitive schema to conceptualize traumatic events.
-A religious person's trauma is likely to significanly change their beliefs with those who develop Post-traumatic stress disorder having the largest changes in their religious beliefs.
+A religious person's trauma is likely to significantly change their beliefs with those who develop Post-traumatic stress disorder having the largest changes in their religious beliefs.

 The most widely used tool used to measure the assumptive world of an individual is the World Assumptions Scale (WAS).
 In this scale there are 32 items divided into the three major scales.
 An early version of the scale included eight subscales: benevolence of the world, benevolence of people, controllability, justice, randomness, self-worth, self-control, and luck.
 Controllability, justice and randomness (reverse-scored) comprise the meaningfulness scale, and self-worth, self-control, and luck (reverse-scored) comprise the self-worth scale.
 The WAS is used in order to assess the magnitude of disintegration experienced by individuals.

+Psychologist Jeremy D. W. Clifton said that although shattered assumptions theory is intuitively appealing, some empirical research asking whether trauma changes what Clifton called primal world beliefs showed small effect sizes.

 Criticism and related theories

-Some have criticized Janoff-Bulman's theory of shattered assumptions.
-Mary Alice Mills studied this theory.
-In her dissertation, she did not find a relationship between trauma and people's views regarding the meaningfulness and benevolence of the world.
-Janoff-Bulman's theory hypothesizes that people generally start to create an assumptive world at an early age through positive interactions and healthy relationships with a caregiver.
-Without the bond between child and caregiver, positive, optimistic perceptions of the world cannot be developed; so, this theory would not be as applicable in certain cases.

 There are some closely related theories.
 Terror management theory states that our self-esteem and worldviews serve as a mechanism to avoid the overwhelming fear and anxiety that we would normally face about death and suffering.
 We need such mechanisms to perform daily functions, as without them we would be too conscious of our own mortality.
 Like in the theory of shattered assumptions, the more positively individuals view themselves (through high self-esteem) and the world, the less anxiety they will face about death.